 It also comes to mind, that we need to clarify the term ‘teaching’ and what it means in practice within early years.
 Especially as the Minister, Elizabeth Truss, has made reference to teaching within the early years and Ofsted, within its new guidance, has included the term several times.

 Here is the thing; I think at times we have a degree of confusion regarding what the term ‘teaching’ means.
 To clarify – the Oxford dictionary states: ‘impart knowledge to or instruct (someone) as to how to do something’.

 Within my new book: ‘A-Z of Inspiring Early Years Paragraphs’, I have made reference to teaching as something that we do consistently with children.

-So, with the educator teaching this song to the child and talking about Thierry Henry and Arsenal, it does definitely link into the seven early learning goals.
+So, with the educator teaching this song to the child and talking about Thierry Henry and Arsenal, it does definitely link into the seven areas of learning and the Characteristics of Effective teaching and learning.
 For example, analysing football results: Arsenal’s position in the league table (doing well at the moment-top of the premiership league!), what is meant when a team draws, how many players in a team.
 Mathematics!
 Not to mention developing his communication and language skills.
 Also Understanding the World – Thierry played for the French national team.
 With the child look at where France is on a globe and look in an Atlas.
 Not forgetting tons of literacy with all the paraphernalia.
-Planting surprise propositions as well to support this interest.
+Planting surprise provocations to support this interest.
 So much more to learn… how exciting!